-THRIVE, SEAL and the programmes of study in PSHE all provide example of skills and vocabulary for adult to use to encourage learning in this way.
+Our bespoke character study, SMSC and PSHE curriculum all provide example of skills and vocabulary for adults to use to encourage learning in this way.

 Rewards

 Our emphasis is on rewards to reinforce good behaviour, rather than on failures.
 We believe that rewards have a motivational role, helping children to see that good behaviour is valued.
 The commonest reward is praise, informal and formal, public and private, to individuals and groups.
 It is earned by the maintenance of good standards as well as by particularly noteworthy achievements.
 This is as true for adults as for children.
 Rates of praise for behaviour should be as high as for work.